stringbeans/vagrant-php/README.md

 In the Vagrant environment, /var/www is a symbolic link to /vagrant

 Your web app will be accessible at 127.0.0.1 in your browser.
 SSL support is also enabled.

+**NOTE: read http://www.dmuth.org/node/1404/web-development-port-80-and-443-vagrant if you dont want to use sudo to run vagrant